xrdocs/automation/_tutorials/using-cisco-wae-srv6-te-visualization-and-simulation.md

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img005.png)

 Note: The *interfaces* table has been augmented with additional fields including SR FlexAlgo.
+WAE Design has capabilities to perform path simulation and rendering based on FlexAlgo definitions such as metric type and FlexAlgo affinities.

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img006.png)